-Trento boasts a culturally rich centre with monuments, manor-houses and castles and offers various possibilties to experience the city.
+Trento boasts a culturally rich centre with monuments, manor-houses and castles and offers various possibilities to experience the city

 Several frescoes found on the palazzi in the inner city show mythologic figures and stories: from the German emperors travelling to Rome to the Council of Trento in 1545 or the diocese of the prince bishops.

 The city of Trento has a lot to offer: from palazzi and castles to a peaceful atmosphere, lots of culture and not to forget its oh-so tasty culinary delicacies!
 Sometimes tourists seem to forget about the particularities of this town, as they prefer hiking up the surrounding mountains or are too busy when walking through the alleys.
 But the fascinating inner city has a lot to offer.
 Numerous ancient Roman remains, museums and palazzi are waiting to be discovered: the castle Castello del Buonconsiglio, the churches Santa Maria Maggiore, San Apollinare or San Lorenzo, Palazzo Pretorio and the fountain of Neptune, Piazza del Duomo and the San Vigilio cathedral, the memorial of Dante Alighieri, the Diocesan Museum or the Museum of Natural History, the planetarium and the Gianni Caproni Aeronautics Museum,...